 I did a bit of research and found a very interesting answer to this question.

-Why Table Mountain is flat
+Why is Table Mountain flat?

-This will be hard to believe, but millions of years ago, Table Mountain’s top was still at sea level.
+Table Mountain is flat because millions of years ago, Table Mountain’s top was still at sea level.
 During an ice age, which took place over 300 million years ago, sheets of ice flattened the sandstone and formed the flat table top.

 Sandstone is a soft rock, but luckily not all the rocks of Table Mountain are made of sandstone.
 If this was the case it would not have kept its structure.
 Table Mountain’s strength comes from layers of hard granite which was formed by magma that cooled down underground.